NAME: Michelle Garcia Holmes

-RELEVANT EXPERIENCE: Eight years as chief of staff in state government, 20 Years with the Albuquerque Police Department, serving as a police officer and detective, former member of the Child Fatality Review Board, Domestic Violence Review Team and former member of the Human Trafficking Task Force, former liaison to New Mexico’s congressional delegation, former member of Joint Terrorism Task Force.
+RELEVANT EXPERIENCE: Eight years as chief of staff in state government, 20 years with the Albuquerque Police Department, serving as a police officer and detective, 30 years total commissioned police officer, former member of the Child Fatality Review Board, Domestic Violence Review Team, former member of the Human Trafficking Task Force, former liaison to New Mexico’s congressional delegation, and former member of Joint Terrorism Task Force Advisory Council.

 1. What is the biggest issue New Mexico is facing right now and how would you address it in Congress?

 The high cost of everything and high crime.
 We need to drive down inflation, make life more affordable.
 We need to end Biden’s dangerous policies and secure our southern border.
 Fentanyl is killing New Mexicans daily and contributing to lawlessness.
 We need to end “catch and release,” prosecute violent criminals.

 2. What is your position regarding climate change?
 What actions should Congress take, if any, regarding the environment?

 The U.S. leads the world in reducing greenhouse gas emissions.
 I support advancing energy by utilizing scientific methods, exploring new technologies and new streams of energy to balance our needs.
 As a global problem; stop buying foreign oil and push other nations to be more aggressive in protecting the environment.